Morrell Park, Baltimore

-Morrell Park is a neighborhood located in southwest Baltimore, Maryland, United States.
+Morrell Park is a neighborhood community located in southwest Baltimore, Maryland, United States.

 History and geography

 Morrell Park, together with Westport, Violetville, and Mount Winans, were originally part of a tract of land named "Georgia," or "Georgia Plantation," and later called "Mount Clare."
 This survey, which measured 2368 acre, was deeded to Dr. Charles Carroll in 1732.
+Essentially, it is a hill.

 The current Morrell Park is bounded by Hollins Ferry Road, the B&O Railroad tracks and Gwynns Falls to the east, I-95 to the north, Caton Avenue to the west and CSX Transportation tracks to the south.

 At one point the neighborhood had trolley tracks running down Washington Boulevard; today the only mass transit serving the neighborhood is MTA Bus line 36, formerly MTA Bus line 11.

+Its estimated mortgage is $469.
+Its estimated rent is $1,135.
+67 percent of people own homes in Morrell Park.
+The common home is a Rowhouse.
+The median house purchase price is $68,750.

 Schools

 Morrell Park has one public school in the neighborhood, Morrell Park Elementary/Middle School.
 Digital Harbor High School serves Morrell Park families, although it is not located in the neighborhood.